Ketryx Documentation

 In Ketryx, enter the respective Client ID and Client Secret in the organization settings under Organization > Connections.
 This requires the Manage connections permission.

-If Jira is configured with Xray issue types, the Ketryx-specific issue type scheme will be created with a Ketryx Test Execution instead of the usual Test Execution issue type, to disambiguate them.
+If Jira is configured with Xray work item types, the Ketryx-specific work type scheme will be created with a Ketryx Test Execution instead of the usual Test Execution work item type, to disambiguate them.

 2.3.2.
 Using Xray Test Plans